ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

 MOSART only route positive runoff, although negative runoff could be generated occasionally by the land model (e.g., :math:`q_{gwl}`).
-Negative runoff in any runoff component including  :math:`q_{sur}`,  :math:`q_{sub}`,  :math:`q_{gwl}` is mapped directly from the spatial unit where it is generated at any time step to the basin outlet of the corresponding spatial unit.
+Negative runoff in any runoff component including  :math:`q_{sur}`,  :math:`q_{sub}`,  :math:`q_{gwl}` is not routed through MOSART, but instead is mapped directly from the spatial unit where it is generated at any time step to the coupler.

 In MOSART, the travel velocities of water across hillslopes, sub-network and main channel are all estimated using the Manning’s equation with different levels of